Recruiting At-Risk Youth to Contractor Supplies Distribution: Franklinton Rising

 What You Can Do

 If this is a cause you’d like to help support of course you can donate (as little as $10 here)https://www.crowdrise.com/franklintonrising40k or help share this story on social media.
-Our hope would be that more programs like this are started across the country and we can help fix the skilled trade shortage while giving an opportunity to those more At-Risk Youth.
+Our hope would be that more programs like this are started across the country and we can help fix the skilled trade shortage, including in the contractor supplies distribution market, while giving an opportunity to those more At-Risk Youth.